TrickzTwix/Test/Placeholders.md

 - [x] f show

 ## External Placeholders
-These are placeholders you can use in other plugins that will hook into FactionsUUID.
+These are placeholders you can use in other plugins (or the places listed above) that will hook into FactionsUUID.

 ### Relations